KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 It does not verify if the answer is correct.
 Conversely, some CQs may describe universal invariants of their domain.
 Queries encoding these invariants are akin to property-based testing [@Fink1997].
-In case stricter guarantees are needed, the expected correct answers can be included in the queries and validation constraints implementing the CQs, corresponding to the usual example-based testing.
+In case stricter guarantees are needed, the expected correct answers can be included in the queries and validation constraints in SHACL implementing the CQs, corresponding to the usual example-based testing.

 5. Wrap the queries as SPARQL-based SHACL constraints to automate their execution.
 SHACL defines a target^[<https://www.w3.org/TR/shacl/#targets>] of each constraint.